 What is Long Term Care Awareness Day?

-For those reasons, we are marking one special day a year to raise more awareness, gather more voices, and gather more friends!
+The quality and safety of long-term care is affected by government priorities and public awareness.
+That is why we are marking one special day a year to raise more awareness, gather more voices, and gather more friends!

 What Can Friends of LTC Do?